-- Three international studies found overall rates of abuse of people with dementia by their caregivers ranging from 34 to 62% (3, 4 & 5). - In a U.S. study, caregiver abuse and neglect of people with dementia by their caregivers was detected in 47% of caregivers surveyed (6). - In a U.S. study, caregiver abuse and neglect of people with dementia was detected in 47.3% of the surveyed caregivers (6).
+- Three international studies found overall rates of abuse of people with dementia by their caregivers ranging from 34 to 62%.
+(3,4 & 5) - In a U.S. study, caregiver abuse and neglect of people with dementia was detected in 47.3% of the surveyed caregivers.
+(6)